-Accomplishments during 2007 on the Wildlife Habitat Management Plan (WHMP) lands for the Henry M. Jackson Hydroelectric Project are presented in this report.
+Accomplishments during 2008 on the Wildlife Habitat Management Plan (WHMP) lands for the Henry M. Jackson Hydroelectric Project are presented in this report.
 A cumulative summary of tasks accomplished since the initiation of the WHMP in 1988 is also presented in this report.
 Problems or changes needed during implementation of the WHMP are discussed, and updated schedules are presented.
 A draft of this report was submitted for comments to the U.S. Fish and Wildlife Service (USFWS), the Washington Department of Fish and Wildlife (WDFW), and the Tulalip Tribes (Tribes).
 The Washington Department of Natural Resources (DNR) was also consulted.
-A meeting was offered by the District to discuss the results of 2007 work.
-The agencies and Tribes did not think that a meeting was necessary.
+A meeting has been offered by the District to discuss the results of 2008 work.